Elsie Bay: 2018–present: Solo career and Melodi Grand Prix

 After the split of Elsa & Emilie, Søllesvik moved to Oslo to establish herself as a songwriter for other artists.
-She co-wrote the track "Witch Woods", performed by Emmy, which competed at the Melodi Grand Prix 2021, finished at the final.
+She co-wrote the track "Witch Woods", performed by Emmy, which competed at the Melodi Grand Prix 2021, where it made the final.
 She performed the opening theme of the third part of Korean television series Show Window: The Queen's House, titled "Heaven Made".

 On 10 January 2022, she was announced as one of the competing acts of Melodi Grand Prix 2022 with the song "Death of Us", co-written with Jonas Holteberg Jensen and Andreas Stone Johansson.
 She finished as one of the top four finalists.
 Apart from her own entry, she also co-wrote "Hammer of Thor", performed by Oda Gondrosen, which qualified to the final.

 She returned to the competition a year later with the song "Love You in a Dream" with Andreas Stone Johansson and Tom Oehler, qualifying for the final and placing fourth.
 She also co-wrote Eline Thorp's entry titled "Not Meant to Be", which also qualified for the final, placing sixth.